Boras to honor Kobe's wish, grant internship

 According to the Times, Pelinka reached out to Boras about a potential position for Lexi in the days after Bryant's death.

-The internship will be created, Boras told the newspaper, and will include Lexi gaining experience in "marketing, baseball operations, sports science and office administration," among other areas, at his company.
+The internship will be created, Boras told the newspaper, and will include Lexi gaining experience in "marketing, baseball operations, sports science and office administration" at his company.